berkshelf/berkshelf/_includes/index.md

 Berkshelf includes a command to help you quickly generate a cookbook with a number of helpful supporting tools

-    $ berks cookbook app_of_doom --foodcritic
+    $ berks cookbook awesome_app --foodcritic

-This will generate a cookbook called "app\_of\_doom" in your current directory with Vagrant, Git, and Foodcritic support.
+This will generate a cookbook called "awesome\_app" in your current directory with Vagrant, Git, and Foodcritic support.
 Check out [this guide](http://vialstudios.com/guide-authoring-cookbooks.html) for more information and the help provided in the Berkshelf CLI for the cookbook command.

 ## Build Integration